Keyboard Navigation in VEXcode 123 on Mac (Experimental)

 Edit Block Parameters

-A Drive For block has a yellow outline on the top of the block, pulsing.
-The pulsing line disappears and instead the first dropdown box in the block, which currently says forward, is highlighted.
+A Drive For block has a yellow cursor bar on the top of the block.
+Next the cursor bar disappears and the first dropdown box parameter in the block is highlighted, which currently says forward.

 1. Press D to return the block and access its first parameter.